jyee/katacoda-scenarios/chaos-workshop/step5.md

-## More Chaos levels

 Congratulations, you've completely Chaos level 2!

+How did the Memebook respond to your Chaos?
+What new tasks should be created from your experiment?
+Let's take a moment to share those with the group.

-Our next Chaos levels include:
+As we continue our next Chaos levels include:

 ### 3. Terminate the host

 Unfortunately we can't do this in Katacoda—it would just end our session and force us to refresh the browser to start a new session, with a new host.
+So we'll skip this level.

 ### 4. Degrade the environment